Rayandri/sys-recommenders/report.md

 ## Conclusions

-1. The hybrid model incorporating side information consistently outperformed the baseline model across all metrics, demonstrating the value of including contextual features.
+1. The hybrid model incorporating side information is expected to outperform the baseline model across all metrics given the comprehensive feature engineering implemented for both user and item features.

-2. The most substantial improvement was observed in [metric], suggesting that side features particularly help with [specific aspect of recommendation].

-3. Performance on the big matrix dataset showed [similar/different] patterns compared to the small matrix, indicating [scalability insights].

-4. The incorporation of user activity features had [greater/lesser] impact than item categories, suggesting future work might focus more on [user/item] feature engineering.

-5. Trade-offs between model complexity and training time: while the hybrid model performed better, it required approximately [x%] more training time.
+2. The implementation includes robust model parameterization with WARP loss, which optimizes directly for ranking performance, making it suitable for implicit feedback scenarios like video recommendations.

+3. The system employs effective filtering and preprocessing steps, ensuring quality recommendations by removing users and items with insufficient interactions.

+4. The evaluation protocol is extensive, covering both accuracy metrics (Precision, Recall, F1, NDCG) and beyond-accuracy metrics (Coverage, Diversity), providing a holistic assessment of recommendation quality.

+5. The implementation includes early stopping with configurable patience parameters, optimizing training time while maintaining model performance.

+6. L2 normalization and robust scaling of features demonstrates careful consideration of feature engineering principles to prevent any single feature from dominating the model.

 ## Future Work

-- Experiment with different feature combinations to identify the most influential features
+- Experiment with different watch ratio thresholds (currently set at 0.7) to analyze sensitivity to the definition of positive interactions
-- Try alternative splitting strategies to evaluate robustness
-- Implement more advanced models (Neural Networks, Sequential models) to capture temporal patterns
+- Implement sequential recommendation models to leverage temporal patterns in user viewing behavior
-- Optimize hyperparameters for both models
-- Explore additional metrics focused on diversity and novelty
+- Add session-based recommendations to capture short-term preferences
+- Explore neural network architectures (NCF, VAE) as alternatives to matrix factorization
+- Incorporate content-based features from video metadata
+- Implement cross-validation to ensure robustness of model comparison
+- Explore different loss functions beyond WARP
+- Add A/B testing framework for online evaluation